MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/resolve-upgrade-problems.md

 ### Disable signature verification

-Follow these steps to disable signature verification:
+To disable signature verification, follow these steps:

 1. On the computer that is running Setup, edit the Microsoft.Mom.ConfigServiceHost.exe.config file, which is located in the Program Files\\Microsoft System Center \<version\>\\Service Manager folder.